replicatedhq/replicated-field-labs/instruqt/app-preflights/04-kotsadm-ui/assignment.md

 Note that the preflights can be run at any time from this screen

-### Congratulations you have finished the Applications Pre-Flights Lab!!

 🏁 Finish
 =========

-To complete this challenge, press **Check**.
+Congratulations you have finished the Applications Pre-Flights Lab!!
+You can click **Check** to finish this track.